eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_manifest/_index.md

 ## Purpose

-- The AppManifest contains necessary information about required Vehicle Runtime (VehicleModel, interfaces)
+- The AppManifest contains necessary information about the runtime requirements (VehicleModel, interfaces) of the app
-- The AppManifest contains all required (or optional) Datapoints that are used in the _Vehicle App_ with the necessary access rights (read, write)
+- The AppManifest contains all required (or optional) data points that are used in the _Vehicle App_ with the necessary access rights (read, write)
-- The AppManifest is service provider/implementation agnostic, while the service configurations are part of a corresponding [Velocitas Lifecycle Management](/docs/concepts/lifecycle_management) runtime package.
+- The AppManifest is service provider/implementation agnostic, while the service configurations are part of a corresponding [Velocitas Lifecycle Management](/docs/concepts/lifecycle_management) runtime package

 ## Structure